 According to Division of Workers' Compensation figures, represented workers in the year before the law change earned average settlements that were 38 percent, or $5,600, larger than those who were pro se (unrepresented).
 However, the gap has widened, with represented workers in the year after the law change getting average settlements that were 49 percent, or $7,300, more on average than those of pro se workers.

-That is $7300 unrepresented claimants, on average, are LEAVING on the table just because they did not want to hire an attorney.
-Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers and it has only gotten worse since then.
+Unrepresented claimants, on average, are LEAVING on $7,300 the table just because they did not want to hire an attorney.
+Even before the changes, there was a huge difference between the recoveries of represented and unrepresented injured workers, and it has only gotten worse since then.